dhaskew/blog_old/_posts/2014-07-17-things_i_love_automation_software_part1.markdown

 category: posts
 ---

 I use a variety of cool applictions in my personal and professional life.
 I thought I would share some of my favorite Mac OSX based automation tools with you here.
-Some are free, some aren't.
+Some are free, some are not.
 All of them are useful.

 # Hazel